How to Wear Soccer Shin Guards Properly: 4 Simple

 – shin guard straps

-How to wear shin guards and how should they fit?
+How to wear shin guards and how they should fit?

 Do shin guards go over or under socks?